carlablanco/dlp-to-data-catalog-asset/README.md

 project: The name of the Google Cloud Platform project.
 location_category: The location specifying the localization of the inspection results.
 zone: The name of the zone.
+Ex. "us-central1"

 These parameters are common to both the BigQuery and CloudSQL execution methods.